huyisme-005/LaMusique/README.md

 **Author:** Huy Le

 La Musique is an adaptive song-writing application designed to be your creative music partner.
 It leverages AI to generate song lyrics and fitting melodies based on user-provided themes, details, and a selected emotion.
 The app allows users to refine and manually edit their creations.
-It features integrated AI Copilot hints (via tooltips) within each section for better guidance and allows users to save their progress locally.
+It also allows user to save their songs for later use, or even download their songs.
+Last but not least, it also instructs users on how to sing their songs.

 ## Core Features